isopleth/kinetics/README.md

 ### cwa.py

 Convert Continuous Wave Accelerometer format files (.CWA) to CSV.
-Modified version of the Python3 script from OpenMovement.
-This writes its output to an output file instead of an SQLite database.
+Modified version of Stefan Diewald's Python3 script from OpenMovement.
+This takes the name of a .CWA file and writes its output to an output file (the original writes to an SQLite database).
 If the input file is not named on the command line, then it opens a dialogue window to get it.

-* `--verbose`
 * `--limit LIMIT` stop after outputting LIMIT lines, good for testing
-* `--version` display program version information
 * `--linux` output Linux line endings instead of MSDOS ones
+* `--noheader` don't put record "datetime, x, y, z" at top of output file
 * `--sg` use units of standard gravity instead of g. (i.e. make 9.81 = 1 unit)
+* `--verbose` display verbose logging
+* `--version` display program version information

-Output format is as close to OpenMovement omgui as I can make it.
+Output format is as close to OpenMovement omgui as I can make it, except for adding a header line "datetime, x, y, z" unless `--noheader` is specified.

 At the moment there is an unexplained offset of about 1 millisecond between the timestamps produced by OpenMovement omgui Windows program